 UHP welcomes ideas for future experiences—please send them to Ian Ringgenberg, Associate Director for Curriculum and Outreach.

-Applications for experiences that begin during the spring 2023 semester are now open, with a priority deadline of December 12, 2022!
+Applications for experiences that begin during the spring 2023 semester have been re-opened, with a new and final deadline of 11:59pm on Friday, December 15, 2022!

 Contract Bridge is a trick-taking game played with a standard 52-card deck that can help hone skills like memory, communication, and strategy—and you can earn an Honors Experience this year for learning how to play!

 Every year students in UHP win nationally competitive scholarships that help them to pay for their undergraduate education, conduct summer research, or pursue graduate studies or other experiences abroad after graduation.
 This NEXUS experience aims to help you prepare an effective application, whether you are a junior applying this spring for post-graduate awards or a sophomore planning for the future.

 Examine the processes, organizations, and forces that shape the cities in which we live through an organizing and justice-oriented lens.

 Dive into the biggest threats of the 21st century -- ecological catastrophe, political economic fragility, energy scarcity, and systematic oppression, to name a few -- in a peer-led experience, as we investigate, discuss, and act together to shape the impact our generation can, and must, have on the world.

 Gain insight into your future in research as we read articles, tour labs, and speak with faculty from a range of academic disciplines.